Dwivedi52625/freasherbatch-oct16/Assignment/README.txt

-This is your assignment of git complete it
+This is your assignment of GIT complete it
 <<<<<<< HEAD
 within two days